David-P23/Cryptocurrencies/README.md

 ## Overview
 In this analysis I use unsupervised machine learning to analyze data directly
+from CryptoCompare, one of the largest providers of cryptocurrency market data.
-from CryptoCompare.
-To form potential new investment products I group the different
+To form potential new investment products I group the different cryptos and
-cryptos and analyze the different clustering results.
-PCA and K-Means clustering
+analyze the different clustering results.
+PCA and K-Means clustering were used
-were used to prepare the data.
-Clusters were predicted by K-means algorithms after
+to prepare the data.
+Clusters were predicted by K-means algorithms after the
-the less less meaningful dimensions were removed by component analysis.
+less less meaningful dimensions were removed by component analysis.

 This is visualized by the output below.